 First time home buyers may find an irrevocable period to be a welcome relief to holding offers.
 As a result, you may find them more willing to submit an offer under this condition.

 There are cons to an irrevocable period.
-As an example, let’s say someone buying a house gets a bully offer right after listing.
+As an example, let’s say buyer clients submits and offer on the house right after listing.
 The home receives less exposure because many buyers haven’t had a chance to see it.

-This happens periodically, but even then Beth and Ryan have strategies to mitigate the impact of this situation.
+This happens periodically, but even then Beth and Ryan have strategies for their seller clients to mitigate the impact of this situation.

 Irrevocable pricing strategy also opens up the door to receiving a conditional offer.
 This may be on financing (to shop around for the best mortgage rate!), inspection or even sale of property.